mlbright/mlbright.github.io/github-enterprise-site-admin.md

 Best to simply turn the feature off.

 Users will find other destinations to publish the source of their web sites, documentation, or whatever.
-This cleanly separates the concerns of _development_, which lie with GitHub, from the concerns of _publication or hosting_.
+This cleanly separates the concerns of collaborating around _development_, which lie with GitHub, from the concerns of _publication or hosting_.

 [dotcom]: https://github.com
 [enterprise]: https://github.com/enterprise